shivanikogta/Parstagram/README.md

-# Parstagram - Part II
+# Parstagram

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+**Parstagram** is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments.

 ## User Stories

-The following functionality is completed:
+The following functionality is complete:

 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can sign up to create a new account.